epfahl/richter/README.md

 - port: 5432

 These are typically the defaults for a new Postgres installation.
-If needed, these parameters can changed in the `Richter` configuration.
+If needed, these parameters can be changed in the `Richter` configuration.

 ## Getting set up